Selecting Fixtures and Dimmers for Control

 For Ai media servers please see the Synergy section for more details of how Synergy allows you to control the setup and media playback.

 Updated personality files may be required to support the keystone/blade functions.
-If the functions are not shown in the Attribute View, try downloading and installing the latest personality file, then run the Update Patched Fixtures command.
+If the functions are not shown in the Attribute View, try downloading and installing the latest personality library, then update the personalities in the Patch menu.

 Setting Attributes from the Softkeys